-- (i) The severance pay ("Severance Pay") to which a Participant is eligible pursuant to this Section 5 shall be either (i) a payment equal to 6 months Base Salary for a Participant who has been employed by the Corporation for less than 12 consecutive months, (ii) a payment equal to 9 months Base Salary for a Participant who has been employed by the Corporation for less than 24 consecutive months, or (iii) a payment equal to 12 months Base Salary for a Participant who has been employed by the Corporation for at least 24 consecutive months. - (ii) Additionally, the Participant shall receive a payment equal to the bonus to which the Participant would have been entitled under the Corporation's annual incentive plan for the then current fiscal year, determined based on actual performance for the full performance period, and prorated based on the portion of the performance period that has elapsed prior to the date of termination, determined in accordance with the Corporation's administrative practices. - b.
+(i) The severance pay ("Severance Pay") to which a Participant is eligible pursuant to this Section 5 shall be either (i) a payment equal to 6 months Base Salary for a Participant who has been employed by the Corporation for less than 12 consecutive months, (ii) a payment equal to 9 months Base Salary for a Participant who has been employed by the Corporation for less than 24 consecutive months, or (iii) a payment equal to 12 months Base Salary for a Participant who has been employed by the Corporation for less than 24 consecutive months, or (iii) a payment equal to 12 months Base Salary for a Participant who has been employed by the Corporation for less than 24 consecutive months.

+(ii) Additionally, the Participant shall receive a payment equal to the bonus to which the Participant would have been entitled under the Corporation's annual incentive plan for the then current fiscal year, determined based on actual performance for the full performance period, and prorated based on the portion of the performance period that has elapsed prior to the date of termination, determined in accordance with the Corporation's administrative practices.

+b.
 Continued Benefits.
 For a Participant who has been employed by the Corporation for less than 12 consecutive months, in the event Participant elects COBRA coverage, the Corporation will pay 50% of the COBRA premium cost for Participant and such dependent(s) as are designated as of the separation date for up to 6 months, or until Participant becomes eligible for benefits through another employer, whichever is earlier.
 For a Participant who has been employed by the Corporation for less than 24 consecutive months, in the event Participant elects COBRA coverage, the Corporation will pay 50% of the COBRA premium cost for Participant and such dependent(s) as are designated as of the separation date for up to 9 months, or until Participant becomes eligible for benefits through another employer, whichever is earlier.
+For a Participant who has been employed by the COBRA premium cost for Participant and such dependent(s) as are designated as of the separation date for up to 9 months, or until Participant becomes eligible for benefits through another employer, whichever is earlier.
+For a Participant who has been employed by the COBRA premium cost for Participant and such dependent(s) as are designated as of the separation date for up to 9 months, or until Participant becomes eligible for benefits through another employer, whichever is earlier.
 For a Participant who has been employed by the Corporation for at least 24 consecutive months, in the event Participant elects COBRA coverage, the Corporation will pay 50% of the COBRA premium cost for Participant and such dependent(s) as are designated as of the separation date for up to 12 months, or until Participant becomes eligible for benefits through another employer, whichever is earlier.
 To the extent that Participant becomes eligible for benefits through another employer during this time, Participant shall give prompt written notice to the Corporation, no later than 30 days after Participant becomes eligible for benefits through another employer.